bateshot/rebase_demo/README.md

 Fifth extra.

+Sixth!

-Again, changing last line on main.
+Again, changing last line on main for a final time.